-Almost three years ago, we had ants.
-You know…those industrious little 6-legged annoyances which gather crumbs wherever they find them.
-(As a very little girl, I used to lay on my tummy and watch them go in and out of sidewalk cracks with over-sized food bits and ant eggs.
-What fascination they provided!)
-But that day in our home, medium-sized, brownish-red ants came in from under the base board.
-There were droves of them all in a few hours, and we had to do a little dance to avoid stepping on them.
+We’ve had ants.
+Lots of ants!
+You know…those industrious little 6-legged annoyances that come seeking crumbs.
+At different times, we’ve had 3 kinds: tiny brown ants, medium-sized, brownish-red ones and bigger black ants that came in from under the base board.
+Droves of them all in a few hours, and we had to do a little dance to avoid stepping on them.
 Eek!

 Maybe they were enticed by the sweet aroma of cinnamon and raisin scones baking in the oven, but more than likely they had been nesting in the mulch or under the house.

-It is possible to create a homemade ant trap using boric acid powder and sugar.
+It is possible to create a safe, but effective homemade ant trap using boric acid powder and sugar.

-These traps can be very effective against many types of insects (including cockroaches and silverfish), but are especially good with the small ants that are commonly found in kitchens.
+These traps are reported to work against many types of insects (including cockroaches and silverfish), but are especially good with the small ants that are commonly found in kitchens.
 Making your own ant traps can save you money and is very frugal, as most of the store-bought insecticides are essentially the same thing.

 For boric acid to be reliably lethal to ants and roaches, it has to be mixed with a something they will eat (a food bait).
 Caution: Boric acid is a slow-acting poison to ants.
 It is not toxic to humans UNLESS you ingest it in some quantity (see BeyondPesticides).
 It is considered to be slightly more toxic than table salt to humans.